United States Army Human Resources Command

 The United States Army Human Resources Command (Army HRC or simply HRC) is a command of the United States Army.

-HRC is a direct reporting unit (DRU) supervised by the Office of the Deputy Chief of Staff for Personnel (DCS), G-1, focused on improving the career management potential of Army Soldiers.
+HRC is a direct reporting unit (DRU) supervised by the Office of the Deputy Chief of Staff for Personnel (DCS), G-1, focused on improving the career management potential of Army soldiers.

 From basic training through retirement, Regular Army and United States Army Reserve Soldiers have one agency to assist in career management.

-HRC is located on Fort Knox, Kentucky, and includes 40 operational elements around the country under the leadership of the HRC commander.
+HRC is located in Fort Knox, Kentucky, and includes 40 operational elements around the country under the leadership of the HRC commander.
 HRC is the functional proponent for military personnel management (except for the Judge Advocate General's Corps and the Chaplain Corps).
 HRC also supports the Director, United States Army National Guard, and the Chief, Army Reserve, in their management of the Selected Reserve.

 The HRC commander is also the commander of the Individual Ready Reserve (IRR), the Standby Reserve, and the Retired Reserve.